mhcrnl/gtktactoe/README.md

 Authors
 -------

-Written by Mason Fabel in February, 2013.
+Written by @mfabel in February, 2013.
+Greatly expanded by @dejay in May, 2013.